 A Community Corrections Order can be made with or without conviction.

 Community Corrections Orders, also referred to as a CCO, replaced the Community Based Orders, Intensive Correction Orders and Combined Custody and Treatment Orders, effective from 16th January 2012.
 These latter sentencing options are no longer available in any Victorian Court.

 On the sentencing ladder, a CCO is considered broadly speaking to be a mid-tier penalty falling below a term imprisonment (immediate or wholly/partially suspended).
 This type of sentencing order has both punitive and rehabilitative features.

 The Magistrate or Judge can achieve a punitive purpose by requiring the offender to comply with intensive supervision, and the imposition of unpaid community work.
 The maximum unpaid community work that can be ordered on a CCO is 600 hours over 2 years.

-Depending upon an offender’s circumstances and the behavior underpinning the offender, the Court may also seek to impose rehabilitative conditions.
-These conditions may include for example compliance with a treatment regime (drug and or alcohol counseling, psychological/psychiatric counseling).
+Depending upon an offender’s circumstances and the behaviour underpinning the offender, the Court may also seek to impose rehabilitative conditions.
+These conditions may include for example compliance with a treatment regime (drug and or alcohol counselling, psychological/psychiatric counselling).

 If you are placed on a CCO it may have at least one of the following conditions:

 - treatment and rehabilitation

 - bans on entering specified areas or places

 - bans on entering many licensed premises and bans on drinking alcohol in other licensed premises